Looking for some free letter V worksheets for your kindergarten kids or preschool students?

 Two staples should hold it together with no problem.

 Yep, there’s another fun coloring picture!
+Children of all ages will enjoy coloring Victor the Vulture!

 If you have some scraps of fabric and a creative streak, you could also glue a little v-v-vest onto him!

-Tracing pages are usually not the favorite of most kids, but it is such helpful review and practice for little hands.
+Tracing pages are usually not the favorite of most kids, but it is such helpful review and extra practice for little hands.

 This sheet is printed large enough that they should not struggle too much with the tracing.